-- +- Tibet Entertainment, Tibet Festival Events, Tibet New Year, Horse Racing Festival, Ganden Festival, Bathing Festival, Harvest Festival

 Horse Racing Festival

-Date: between June and July (Tibetan Calendar)
+Date: June and July (Tibetan Calendar)

 Horse racing and archery are extremely popular in Tibet.
 Gyantse city enjoys the prestige of being the initial host of competition in these events starting the festival in 1408.
 Contests in early times included horse races, archery, and shooting on galloping horseback followed by a few days of entertainment and picnicking.
 Ball games, track and field events, folk songs, dances and barter trade are more recent additions to the festival.